Yogranov/BOS/README.md

 The system has been tested in a real store and has proven effective in raising sales.<br>

 main features:
-1. Clear design - orders separated to open, close and pre-order sections.
+1. Clean design - orders separated to open, close and pre-order sections.
 2. Each order have detailed status and the customer can see it from order summary link.
 3. The system will notify you and your seller on any delay with his order.
 4. The system will notify the customer directly if the items arrived.
 5. The order will marked as 'read' if the customer opened the email notification.
 6. Note section - place to dump random remarks.
 7. Manager section - to manage your employees.
-8. Big manager section - to manage you shops with statistics.
+8. Big manager section - to manage your shops with statistics.

 Login<br>
 <img src="https://github.com/Yogranov/BOS/blob/master/README_MEDIA/login.jpg" width="600" height="305" />